Towhidul1999/CRUD-App-Server/README.md

 ## PUT-Update Note: http://localhost:3000/notes/:id
 ## DELETE-Delete Note: http://localhost:3000/notes/:id

-## You can run this all operation from REST client like postman.
+## You can run this all operations from REST client like postman.